mcv-m6-video/mcv-m6-2021-team1/README.md

 All tasks were implemented in `main.py`.
 The algorithm will either pre-compute the background modelling or load it if it has already been computed before and saved in the `checkpoints` folder.
 The algorithm will output a .mp4 video file with the result and a gif of the first 200 frame for visualization purposes.
 The different algorithms can be selected by playing with the scripts parameters:

 ## Sript Usage

+The models available include
-GaussianModel -> gm
+- GaussianModel -> 'gm'
-AdaptiveGM -> agm
+- AdaptiveGM -> 'agm'
-SOTA -> sota, and select which one with "--method"
+- SOTA -> 'sota', and select which one to use with "--method" argument to the parser

 ````
 $ python week2/main.py -h